BohdanShh/BohdanShh/README.md

 <h1 align='center'>👋 Hi there!
 I'm Bohdan - Front-end developer</h1>
 <br>
 <p>
-  My name is Bohdan, I am a 2nd year student of National Aerospace University - Kharkiv Aviation Institute.
-  My goal is to work and develop in the field of front-end development, so I am constantly learning new technologies and development methods in order to create better code and improve user experience.
-  I am very motivated and ready to work hard to improve my skills and learn new technologies in front-end development.
+  Motivated front-end developer with 6+ months of commercial experience and understanding of modern web technologies and development methodologies like TypeScript, React, Next.js, React Native, Scrum, Agile ect.
+I have a successful experience in creating interactive and intuitive user interfaces.

+Ready to collaborate effectively with designers and back-end team to achieve optimal results.
 </p>
 <br>
 <h2 align='center'>💻 My technical stack</h2>